lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 1.3.
 In the table on the right, under “Output Column Selection and Constraints”, select “coord_ra”, “coord_dec”, “detect_isPrimary”, “g” “r” and “i_calibFlux”.
 Click on the filter icon to show only the selected columns.

 1.4.
-In the “constraints” column, enter “=1” for the “detect_isPrimary”.
+In the “constraints” column, enter “=1” for “detect_isPrimary”.

 1.5.
 Click “Search” at the lower left.